Transferring to Columbia for Employment (H-1B/ O-1/ TN/ E-3)

 If you are currently in H-1, O-1, TN, or E-3 status sponsored by another employer and will be coming to conduct research or teach at Columbia, be aware that the word “transfer” is not a completely accurate description of the process because your immigration sponsorship is specific to your employer.

-You cannot work at Columbia based on another employer’s sponsorship of your visa status.
+You cannot work at Columbia under another employer’s visa sponsorship.
 If you would like to continue to be employed in the same status, your affiliation at Columbia must be consistent with the immigration regulations governing your current visa status.
 If eligible, you will need to be sponsored by Columbia before you can be employed here.

 Obtaining Columbia's Sponsorship